Air Raid Precautions

 Crump-p, crump-p and almost at the same moment the electricity failed.
 It was no use thinking of the parable of the foolish virgins now.
 I was alone in the dark, very much alone too, no neighbours for miles around and, outside, the broken, menacing noise of enemy machines flying overhead in an inky sky crossed with searchlight beams.

 I stayed for a while, irresolute, shivering in the freezing dark then I climbed the stairs and, after stubbing my toe, groped my way across the room to my bed.
-I kicked off my shoes and lay down between the blankets, pulling the eiderdown closely round me.
+Kicking off my shoes, I lay down between the blankets, pulling the eiderdown closely round me.